4GeeksAcademy/python-pandas-tutorial/README.md

 <!-- endhide -->

-> Note: The exercises have automatic grading but its very rigid and string, my recomendation is to ignore the tests and use them only as a recomendation or you can get frustrated.
+> Note: The exercises have automatic grading but it's very rigid and string, my recommendation is to ignore the tests and use them only as a recommendation or you can get frustrated.

  ## Contributors